 Broken Man, the: A statue in a Tyrean orange grove.
 Likely a Ptarsu relic.

-caleen/calun: A diminutive term of address for a girl or female slave/boy or male slave, used regardless of the slave’s age.
+caleen (masc. calun): A diminutive term of address for a female (or male) slave, used regardless of the slave’s age.

 Cannon Island: A small island with a minimal garrison between Big Jasper and Little Jasper.
-It houses artillery and, it’s rumored, magical defenses.
+It houses formidable artillery.

-Cerulean Sea, the: The sea the Seven Satrapies circle.
+Cerulean Sea, the: The great body of water circled by the Seven Satrapies.

 cherry glims: Slang for red-drafting second-year students.